Trusted and Skilled Probate Lawyers in Miami, Florida

 - The testator was incapacitated when signing the will.

-- Existence of a will prior to the one put forward for probate.
+- Existence of a will that was executed after the one put forward for probate.

 Breach of Fiduciary Duty